School and Library Eligibility

 - A private library, but only if the state in which such private library is located determines that the library should be considered a library for purposes of this definition

 A library’s eligibility for support also depends on its funding as an independent entity.
-Only libraries whose budgets are completely separate from any schools, including but not limited to, elementary and secondary schools, colleges and universities shall be eligible to receive discounted services.
+Except for Tribal College or University (TCU) libraries serving the public, only libraries whose budgets are completely separate from any schools, including but not limited to, elementary and secondary schools, colleges and universities shall be eligible to receive discounted services.